 This exam has two parts.
 The first is based on civic education questions where you must correctly answer 6 out of the 10 questions that the interviewer will ask you.
 10 questions will be chosen from the study guide that contains 100 questions and answers in total.

 The second part of the exam is an oral, written and reading English test.

-The new status as a US citizen gives the beneficiary rights and privileges, but also obligations that must be met.
-These benefits are:
+The new status as a US citizen gives the beneficiary rights and privileges, but also obligations and promises to be fulfilled.
+Some of these benefits are:

-- Right to work in the United States.
+- Being able to work in the U.S.A.

-- Right to vote in the United States.
+- Being able to vote in the U.S.

-- Right to live permanently in the United States.
+- Right to live permanently in the U.S.

-Acquiring U.S. citizenship also entails the obligation to:
+Acquiring U.S. citizenship also carries an obligation to: